The right side of historyWritten by Subby Szterszky

-History isn’t really “a thing”
+History isn’t really a thing

 In any event, “the right side of history” boils down to a secular quest for meaning without divine agency.
-It’s like saying that God is on our side, except without God.
+It’s like saying God is on our side, except without God.
 The problem lies in the fact that history doesn’t have a will of its own.
-As such, it’s merely a pattern of human actions and their consequences, whether on an individual or societal scale.
+It’s merely a pattern of human actions and their consequences, whether on an individual or societal scale.
 It can have no ultimate goal outside of an ultimate mind directing it, no wrong or right side without an absolute standard for right and wrong.

 Mistaking apples for oranges

 Tim Keller once observed that it’s tempting to look back at our parents and grandparents, and shake our heads at some of the things they thought and did.
-But when we do so, Keller advised, we need to keep in mind that our own children and grandchildren will also likely shake their heads when they look back at us.
+But when we do so, Keller warned, we need to keep in mind that our own children and grandchildren will also likely shake their heads when they look back at us.

-There’s an old adage that says we can see everything clearly by the light of the sun, but if we try looking directly at it, we’ll go blind.
+There’s an old adage that says we can see everything clearly by the light of the sun, but if we try looking right at it, we’ll go blind.
 History is the same.
 We can study the past, appreciate its triumphs and learn from its mistakes.
-However, if we turn within ourselves and try to judge our own place in history, it’s almost inevitable that our perception will be distorted and our conclusions incorrect.
+However, if we turn within ourselves and try to judge our own place in history, it’s inevitable that our perception will be distorted and our conclusions incorrect.
 Such judgments are best left to those who come after us.

-Then again, history really is “a thing”
+Then again, history really is a thing

-The ancient Greeks believed that history was governed by fate, personified as three sisters, Clotho, Lachesis and Atropos.
+The ancient Greeks believed history was governed by fate, personified as three sisters, Clotho, Lachesis and Atropos.
 Clotho spun the thread of our lives, Lachesis measured it out, and Atropos, whose name means “she who cannot be turned,” cut it.
 Even the gods were subject to the fates; nothing and no one could escape their destiny.

 Modern thinkers such as Marx and Hegel have refined this harsh determinism, portraying history as a dialectic river, winding its way toward a utopian promised land.
-It’s an idea that has captured the Western secular mind and continues to bear its fruit, for good or ill, in the arena of public opinion.
+It’s an idea that has captured the Western secular mind and continues to bear its fruit, for good or for ill, in the arena of public opinion.

 But as a realistic explanation of history, it’s no more viable than the notion of three women working at a loom, weaving the thread of fate.
-History isn’t an impersonal force that somehow aims at a goal and defines its own sense of right and wrong.
+History isn’t an impersonal force that aims at a goal and defines its own sense of right and wrong.
 Moreover, we’re not puppets bobbing along in its currents, trying to align ourselves with its most correct channel.

-And in the end, it’s only those who submit to God through faith in His Son who will find themselves on the right side of history.
+And in the end, it’s only those who submit to God through faith in his Son who will find themselves on the right side of history.

 © 2016 Focus on the Family (Canada) Association.
 All rights reserved.